ccfarr/data-eng-capstone/README.md

 I thought a simple, two table star schema was sufficient for this project.
 A fact table contains the events, which in this case is a person's visit.
 The data will be aggregated to the dimensions of interest (see data dictionary below).
 The second table in the schema is a dimension table for the countries sourced from the "Countries of the World" dataset.
 The `country` column in this table can be joined using the `country_fk` column in the fact table.

 #### 3.2 Mapping Out Data Pipelines
-List the steps necessary to pipeline the data into the chosen data model As shown in [process_data.py](process_data.py), the main steps are as follows:
+As shown in [process_data.py](process_data.py), the main steps are as follows:

 1. Process `staging/countires_of_the_world.csv` (applying the transformations described above), yielding `production/dim_countires_of_the_world.parquet`.